maithgopalan/c2-dataviz-2025/content/schedule/index.markdown

  {{< schedule >}}

 {{< week-odd "02-28" >}}
-  {{< description "Intro to Geographic data" "Understanding the difference between vector and raster data, producing basic maps, getting data for producing different types of maps, and understandin the basics of the R geospatial ecosystem (which is consistently and rapidly evolving)." >}}
+  {{< description "Tables & intro to Geographic data" "We will focus primarily on two packages for creating tables: [{gt}](https://gt.rstudio.com) for static tables, and [{reactable}](https://glin.github.io/reactable/index.html) for interactive tables.
+We will also discuss the differences between vector and raster data, producing basic maps, getting data for producing different types of maps, and understandin the basics of the R geospatial ecosystem (which is consistently and rapidly evolving)." >}}
   {{< wrap >}}
 {{< slides "" >}}
 {{< /wrap >}}